thephpleague/url/4.0/components/port.md

 echo $empty_port; //display ''
 ~~~

+The port component constructor accepts:

+- a valid string according to their component validation rules as explain in RFC3986
+- an object with a `__toString()` method.
+- the `null` value.

 <p class="message-warning">If the submitted value is not a valid port number an <code>InvalidArgumentException</code> will be thrown.</p>

 ### Using a League\Uri\Url object